As an Amazon Associate I earn from qualifying purchases.

-Did you know that the reason many big guys look fat and sloppy is simply that they mess up their belt game?
+In fact, we could probably simplify this even further and say that, to avoid the dumpling-syndrome, you should really just pay attention to your belt.
 Poor waistlines with rumpled up pants, untucked shirts, and (heaven help me) a giant plumber’s crack are almost always the fault of a poorly chosen belt.

-As a big guy you are probably aware that you can’t get aware with using and wearing items made for “regular sized guys”.
+As a big guy, you are probably aware that you can’t get away with using and wearing items made for “regular-sized guys”.
 The problem is, most belt companies think that the best belts for fat guys should be made the same as belts for skinny guys, just longer.
 Wrong!

 Belts for big guys and guys with big bellies need a few special characteristics if they are going to: a.) keep your pants up, and b.) be comfortable and stylish!

-However, if you don’t really care about the criteria we used to pick the best belts for fat guys, just pick one of these, our top three choices.
+I have spent way too much time looking at belts, thinking about them, and trying them on at local stores.
+In the end, I came up with a solid set of characteristics that I believe will help any big guys choose a belt.
+However, if you don’t really care about the criteria we used to pick the best belts for fat guys, just pick one of these, my top five choices.
 You can’t go wrong with any of them!

 If you’re looking for additional CCW options/belts for big guys, you can find those here.

-How to Size a Belt for a Man
+How to Size a Belt for a Big Man

 Despite many people being confused about how to properly size a belt for a man, it is extremely easy.
 Simply choose a belt that is 2-4″ longer than your off-the-rack pants size.
 So if you wear pants with a 40 waist, buy a belt in a size 42-44″.